 - 1. A student may select any module from those listed below. - 2.
 A student may select a module presented by any university or tertiary learning institution, including modules offered by the School of Public Leadership, as part of the MPhil in Environmental Management, or the Honours and Master's programmes in Public and Development Management (such as Project Management or GIS), on condition that the elective entails five or six teaching days, entails written work, and is equivalent to approximately 15 credits.
 If this module meets with the approval of the Programme Director, the student may enrol as long as the conditions pertaining to admission to the programme have been met.
 If this enrolment entails the payment of additional fees, this will be the responsibility of the student.
 The criteria used to approve an elective will be whether the elective is broadly consistent with the overall goal of building an understanding of sustainable development, also taking into account the requirements that the same modules cannot be offered for two degrees.
-A student who selects electives offered by the School of Public Leadership that do not appear on the list of modules below or from other departments at Stellenbosch University that do not appear on the list below or at any other university or institution, will be registered for the module Advanced Studies in Sustainable Development.
+A student who selects electives offered by the School of Public Leadership that do not appear on the list of modules below or from other departments at Stellenbosch University that do not appear on the list below or at any other university or institution, will be registered for the module Advanced Studies in Sustainable Development. - 3.
+In addition to the modules set out under the PGD Sustainable Development's Sustainable Development Planning option, a student following the speciality field Sustainable Development Planning, will have to complete four specific electives from the list below or from any other list as approved by the SA Council of Planners (SACPLAN), as well as a thesis with a planning focus.

-Code Module Credits Module Name Semester 55263 871 15 Advanced Project Management Both 12950 871 15 Advanced Studies in Sustainable Development Both 13409 871 15 Advanced System Dynamics Modelling Both 11198 874 15 Applied Economics Both 11490 872 15 Biodiversity and Ecosystem Services Both 13357 871 15 Comparative study of Sustainable Food Systems Both 13356 871 15 Comparative Study in Sustainable Living Both 11190 871 15 Complexity Theory and Systems Thinking Both 55492 873 15 Development Planning and Environmental Analysis Both 11182 872 15 Development Planning Systems Law and Policy Both 11188 876 15 Ecological Design for Community Building Both 13354 871 15 Economy of Sustainable Transitions Both 12232 874 15 Food Security and Globalised Agriculture Both 13359 871 15 Food Systems Transitions Both 11195 873 15 Governance Globalisation and Civil Society Both 12230 871 15 Introduction to Development Planning Both 11491 873 15 Leadership and Environmental Ethics Both 51993 871 15 Project Management Both
+Code Module Credits Module Name Semester 55263 871 15 Advanced Project Management Both 12950 871 15 Advanced Studies in Sustainable Development Both 13409 871 15 Advanced System Dynamics Modelling Both 11198 874 15 Applied Economics Both 11490 872 15 Biodiversity and Ecosystem Services Both 13357 871 15 Comparative study of Sustainable Food Systems Both 13356 871 15 Comparative Study in Sustainable Living Both 11190 871 15 Complexity Theory and Systems Thinking Both 55492 873 15 Development Planning and Environmental Analysis Both 11182 872 15 Development Planning Systems Law and Policy Both 11188 876 15 Ecological Design for Community Building Both 13354 871 15 Economs of Sustainability Transitions Both 12232 874 15 Food Security and Globalised Agriculture Both

+Code Module Credits Module Name Semester

+13359 871 15 Food Systems Transitions Both

+11195 873 15 Governance Globalisation and Civil Society Both

+12230 871 15 Introduction to Development Planning Both

+11491 873 15 Leadership and Environmental Ethics Both

+13553 872 15 Planning and Design Practice Both

+51993 871 15 Project Management Both

 12531 871 15 Renewable Energy Financing 2

 11651 871 15 Renewable Energy Policy Both

 11273 871 15 Research Dissemination Both

 51764 871 15 Research Methodology Both

 11199 875 15 Sustainable Cities Both

 60763 874 15 Sustainable Enterprise Both

 12530 871 15 System Dynamics Modelling Both

 12231 874 15 Systems and Technologies for Sustainable Agriculture Both

-Modules presented by departments in the Engineering Faculty:
+Modules presented by departments in the Engineering Faculty

 Code Module Credits Module Name Semester

 64904 844 15 Bio-Energy 2

 11294 847 15 Introduction to Solar Energy Both

 64890 814 15 Renewable Energy Systems 1

-11948 774 15 Wind and Hydro Energy Both